datacabinet/datacabinet.github.io/Readme.md

 ### **Register**

 #### Method 1: Using Google Account
-You can register a datacabinet account using your Google account.
+You can register a datacabinet account using your Google account at  [datacabinet systems](http://datacabinet.systems/#/register).
 First time you login/register, it will take 5 minutes to provision your account after which you can login using the same method you registered.
 <br/>

 <img src="assets1/img/oauth.png" alt="Register" style="width: 900px;"/>